arjun-menon/Distributed-Graph-Algorithms/Minimum-Spanning-Tree/ReadMe.md

 ### Graph 2

-I added three more nodes: `L`, `K` and `M` to the previous graph for increased complecity and to test other aspects of the GHS algortithm.
+I added three more nodes: `L`, `K` and `M` to the previous graph for increased complexity and to test other aspects of the GHS algortithm.
 The added steps that occur after adding these three new nodes are:

 * `L`, `K` and `M` form a  **Level-1** *fragment* of their own with `L` and `M` as the _*core* nodes._
 * The `L`, `K` and `M` fragment gets absorbed by the *Level-2* fragment with core nodes `I` and `E`.